Return to Index

 |Copyright © Nucleus Medical Media, Inc.|

 The cause is not exactly known.
 Genes may play a role.
 The problem appears related to insulin resistance that creates high levels of insulin.
-These high insulin levels cause too much androgen from the ovaries.
-This prevents ovulation and leads to enlarged, polycystic ovaries.
-Excess androgen is also associated with:
+These high insulin levels cause too much androgen to be made by the ovaries.
+More androgen than normal can increase the presence of some masculine features.
+It also prevents ovulation and leads to enlarged, polycystic ovaries.
+Other features may include:

 Factors that may increase your chance of PCOS:

 - Family members with PCOS

 Some women may not have symptoms.
 In others, they may appear between the ages of 15-30 years.
 In women who have symptoms, PCOS may cause:

 - Amenorrhea—irregular menstrual periods or no menstrual period

 - Dark, thickened patches of skin on the neck, groin, and armpit areas

 - Hair loss from the scalp